vmstio/docs/content/rules/moderation.md

 * Explicit
 * Illegal

-Absolutely under no circumstances is 18+ content allowed without a content warning.
+18+ content must be posted with a content warning so it is not visible by default.
 Users should not use their vmst.io accounts for posting sexually explicit or pornographic content.
 Illegal content, such as CSAM or content that violates the consent of others, will be actioned by account deletion and referral to the appropriate law enforcement agency.

 ### Brand Accounts

-Brands who create accountsin violation of our policies(/rules/brands) will generally be asked to migrate their account to a different server.
+Brands who create accounts in violation of our [policies](/rules/brands) will generally be asked to migrate their account to a different server.
 These types of violations should be handled by Administrators.

 ## Report Types